Questions? Call NCOAE Support (910) 399-8090

 Your tuition with NCOAE covers all major costs related to your room, board, and lodging, except when specified in the itinerary.
 You may request an optional meal out when we are in an urban area, which you would need to pay for separately.
 Additionally, you’ll need to budget a small stipend for your personal items, including souvenirs, extra snacks, and gifts

-Since we will be carrying all of our food on our backs, we’ll be eating many of the items that begin in their dehydrated forms; water weight is not something we want to carry.
+Since we will be carrying all of our food with us, we’ll be eating many of the items that begin in their dehydrated forms; water weight is not something we want to carry.
 Expect meat, vegetables, fruits, grains, and even fresh baked bread and pizza!
 Of course, you’ll be making them all from scratch — learning to cook backcountry gourmet on the trail.

 Yes.
 NCOAE provides all necessary group gear and food, but you will want, or be required, to bring certain items for yourself.
 We encourage you to contact NCOAE with all of your gear questions as early as possible.
-Start planning now by viewing the NCOAE Pacific Northwest -Backpacking & Whitewater Paddling 14-day pack list.
+Start planning now by viewing the pack list.

 Physical preparation depends on your fitness level.
 You don’t need to be a triathlete to participate, but you will be responsible for carrying your own equipment and some of the group gear while maintaining a positive attitude.
 The backpacking section will require you to carry 40 pounds or more over rough and rugged terrain, through various environments.
 The paddling sections will require sitting and paddling for long periods of time and walking on rugged, slippery shorelines or through the water while carrying or pulling your boat.

-Each group has one to three instructors and eight to 15 students.
-We maintain an instructor-to-student ratio of no less than one instructor for every five students.
+Each group has one to three instructors and eight to 12 students.
+We maintain an instructor-to-student ratio of no less than one instructor for every six students.

 In the beautiful Pacific Northwest, you’ll acquire self and group assessment and management skills.
 This 14-day course will additionally expose you to a unique variety of environmental settings, as you backpack and paddle, explore mountains and rivers, and encounter remote flora, fauna, and landscapes.